Martin Shkreli

 III - WHY MARTIN SHKRELI SUCCESS?

-Success is defined for Shkreli and people like him in rather simple terms: large sums of money. money earned as a result of decisions like raising the price of medicine by 4,00%.
+Success is defined for Shkreli and people like him in rather simple terms: large sums of money.
+Money earned as a result of decisions like raising the price of medicine by 4,00%.
 Yes, it's advantageous for business, and Shkreli will give his investors greater returns.
-Martin Shkreli IQ is not too high, but enough for him to become a cheeky trickster.
-But he's also harming everyone else in the process. people who would perish without medicine.
-Anyone who wants to become wealthy obviously does not want to do it that way.
-Furthermore, it is most definitely not how you want to be remembered in the future.
-You know you're out of step when Donald Trump, of all people, calls you "a spoiled brat" and "disgusting."
+Martin Shkreli's IQ is not too high, but enough for him to become a cheeky trickster.
+But he's also hurting everyone else in the process.
+People who would perish without medicine.
+Whoever wishes to become wealthy does not intend to achieve it in this manner, nor is this how they'd want their legacy remembered in future.
+When Donald Trump himself calls you out as a "spoiled brat" or even finds your behavior disgusting, that should tell you something: You are out of step with society.

 WHAT IS YOUR IQ?